percona/k8spxc-docs/docs/update_openshift.md

         ...
     ```

-2. Find the **new** initial Operator installation image name with `kubectl get deploy` command (it had changed during the Operator upgrade):
+2. Find the **new** initial Operator installation image name (it had changed during the Operator upgrade) and other image names for the components of your cluster with the `kubectl get deploy` command:

     ``` {.bash data-prompt="$" }
     $ kubectl get deploy percona-xtradb-cluster-operator -o yaml